Rebalanser/rebalanser-net-zookeeper/README.md

 # rebalanser-net-zookeeper
 ZooKeeper backend for .NET Rebalanser (in development).
 Protocol and implementation still under development.

-## Distributed Consensus of Resource Consumption Design
-Rebalanser.ZooKeeper is responsible for detecting changes to live clients and available resources and ensuring that all participating clients share the available resources equally.
+To learn more about the project check out the [wiki](https://github.com/Rebalanser/wiki/wiki).

+## Internals
+Rebalanser.ZooKeeper is .NET implementation of Rebalanser that uses ZooKeeper as the coordination service.

 The design is split into two areas:
  - leader election
  - rebalancing after client or resources change.

-Both processes can occur at the same time, though on termination of the leader election any in progress rebalancing is aborted, in order to start a new one with a fresh view on the members of the group.

 The description below assumes knowledge of ZooKeeper concepts such as znodes and watches.

 Terminology:
-- client: a participating node that is consuming (reading/writing) resourcews
+- client: a participating node that is consuming (reading/writing) resources
-- resource: a resource string identifier that clients use to identify the resources
+- resource: a resource string identifier that clients use to identify the resources such as queues, S3 buckets, files, socket connections etc.
-- coordinator: a client that also is responsible for initiating rebalancing and assigning resources
+- coordinator: a client that is responsible for initiating rebalancing and assigning resources
 - follower: a client that responds to rebalancing events to stop and start consumption of resources as dictated by the coordinator.
 - resource group: a group of clients and resources
 - chroot: the root ZooKeeper path that a resource group owns

 ### Resource Management
-An administrator adds or removes resource identifiers to a resource group by creating/delete child znodes of the /chroot/group/resources znode.
+An administrator adds or removes resource identifiers to a resource group by creating/deleting child znodes of the /chroot/group/resources znode.
 This does not affect the version number of the /chroot/group/resources znode which would cause a BadVersion error for the coordinator during a rebalancing.

 ### Leader Election
 When a client starts it registers an ephemeral sequential znode under the /chroot/group/clients path.
 ZooKeeper appends a monotonically increasing counter to the end of path that is unique to that client.
 This will create a path such as /chroot/group/clients/client_0000000007.